gem/oq-engine/docs/effective-realizations.rst

  * `seifa_model.xml` contains 6 Tectonic Region Types numbered from 14 to 19
    and produces 80 effective realizations;

 Depending on the location of the points and the maximum distance, one or more submodels could be completely filtered out and could produce zero effective realizations, so the reduction effect could be even stronger.
-Such a situation is covered by our tests (classical/case_19) and will be discussed.
-Notice that already in this case we reduced the computation from 1280 + 1280 + 640 = 3200 potential realizations to only 80 + 80 + 80 = 240 realizations.
+Such a situation is covered by our tests (classical/case_19) and will be discussed in the next paragraph.
+Notice that already in this case we reduced the computation from 1280 + 1280 + 640 = 3200 potential realizations to only 80 + 80 + 80 = 240 effective realizations.